MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

       --cleaned, -c         List only cleaned backup
       --last, -L            Only last backup
-      --detail, -d ID       List detail of file and folder of specific backup-id --oneline, -o         One line output
+      --detail, -d ID       List detail of file and folder of specific backup-id --status, -S NUMBER   Only backup(s) of specific status number --oneline, -o         One line output
       --computer, -H HOSTNAME
                             List only match hostname or ip